WFSE Police Mgmt. Contract

 20.1.
 Accrual/Accumulation.
 Employees may accrue up to two hundred (200) hours of compensatory time.
 All overtime or holiday time worked which would result in a compensatory time accumulation of more than two hundred (200) hours and all overtime generated as a result of football games shall be paid and not accumulated as compensatory time.
 In accordance with the above, employee requests to accrue compensatory time in lieu of pay for all overtime or holiday time worked will be honored.

 20.2.
 Use/Carry over.
 Employee requests to use compensatory time off shall be made reasonably in advance and approved when the employee’s absence will not unduly disrupt operations.
-On June 30 of each year, up to two hundred (200) hours of compensatory time may be carried over into the next fiscal year.
+On June 30 of each year, all compensatory time and holiday hours will be cashed out at the employees’ applicable rate of pay.

 Article 21 – Discipline and Dismissal